niklasnorin/red-thesis/report/5-theory-linux-gpio-emuopt.md

 The notion of Kernel space and User space is also used to refer to the amount of access a process has to the system.
 In most Linux systems, only processes running in Kernel space has access to memory mapped hardware [[#](?)].
 This means that User space processes that want to access hardware always have to do so via system calls to the kernel.
 The kernel then in turn accesses the hardware.

 ## SysFS and GPIOlib for User Space GPIO Access
-While all direct hardware access is restricted to the kernel in Linux, SysFS is a generic Linux kernel facility that enables other kernel modules to expose data structures as attributes in the file system [[#](?)].
+While all direct hardware access is restricted to the kernel in Linux, SysFS is a generic Linux kernel facility that enables other kernel modules to expose data structures as attributes in the file system [[#](?)] at subdirectories of `/sys`.

 GPIOlib is such a kernel module, built on top of SysFS, and specifies an API to expose and interact with individual GPIO's as files [[#Linux Kernel Documentation, 2018-03-25](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt)].

+SysFS is a special filesystem which controls all folders and files underneath `/sys`.
+It is not possible to manually create files and folders, they are all controlled by the SysFS kernel module.

 SysFS together with GPIOlib is a perfect example of a Hardware Abstraction Layer, or HAL.
 No matter the underlying platform, accessing GPIO:s is done in the exact same way on Linux.
 The application wouldn't have to change when using a different platform, except possibly to be configured to use different GPIO:s on different hardware.